NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hair Trigger.md

 **Prerequisites** initial deed that allows you to Interact to draw a weapon
 * * *
 No one can react faster than you can pull your trigger.
 When using your initial deed, instead of Interacting to draw a weapon, you can Strike with a firearm or crossbow you're already wielding.
-If this Strike hits, the target is also [[Conditions/Off-Guard|Off-Guard]] until the end of your first turn of the encounter.
+If this Strike hits, the target is also [[Off-Guard|Off-Guard]] until the end of your first turn of the encounter.

 * * *